SAP/SapMachine/src/hotspot/os/linux/malloctrace/malloc_trace.md

 Tracing activated
 ```

-#### Switch trace off
+#### Switch trace off:
 ```
 thomas@starfish$ jcmd AllocCHeap System.malloctrace off
 268112:
 Tracing deactivated
 ```

-#### Print a SapMachine MallocTrace report.
+#### Print a SapMachine MallocTrace report:

 Two options exist:
-a full report which can be lengthy but will show all call sites
+- a full report which can be lengthy but will show all call sites.
-(default) an abridged report which only shows the ten "hottest" call sites.
+- (default) an abridged report which only shows the ten "hottest" call sites.

 ```
 jcmd (VM) System.malloctrace print [all]